SourceLabOrg/kafka-webview/README.md

 #### LDAP Authenticated users

 Kafka WebView can be configured to authenticate users via an LDAP service.
-When LDAP authentication is enabled, you will not be able to manager users from within the application.
+When LDAP authentication is enabled, you will no longer be able to manage users from within the application.

 Your application yml file should be configured with the following options: